 Key Responsibilities of an Exporter of Record

 Being an exporter of record comes with a lot of responsibilities.
-Let’s break down the main ones:
+Let’s break down the main exporter of record responsibilities:

 Ensuring export compliance